Fourteen Points: The Danzig dispute

-One of the thorniest issues at the Paris peace conference was the status of Danzig (modern Gdańsk, Poland).
+One of the thorniest issues at the Paris peace conference was the status of Danzig (Gdańsk, Poland), annexed by Prussia during Partitions of Poland.
 Point 13 called for a reborn Polish state that would have "free and secure access to the sea".
-Danzig was a deep water port located where the Vistula river flows into the Baltic sea, making it the principle port where goods both came in and out of Poland.
-Roman Dmowski the chief the Polish delegation, argued that allowing Danzig to remain with Germany would give the Reich economic control of Poland and that for Poland to be truly independent required that Danzig go to Poland.
-At the peace conference, Wilson explained that what he meant by Poland having "free and secure access to the sea" in point 13 was that Danzig should go to Poland.
-Clemenceau likewise supported the Polish claim to Danzig, but Lloyd George was stoutly opposed as he argued that it would be unjust to force a city whose population was 90% German unwillingly into Poland.
+Danzig was a deep water port located where the Vistula river flows into the Baltic sea, making it the principal port where goods both came in and out of Poland.
+Roman Dmowski the chief of the Polish delegation, argued that allowing Danzig to remain with Germany would give the Reich economic control of Poland and that for Poland to be truly independent required that Danzig return to Poland.
+At the peace conference, Wilson explained that what he meant by Poland having "free and secure access to the sea" in point 13 was that Danzig should return to Poland.
+Clemenceau likewise supported the Polish claim to Danzig, but Lloyd George was stoutly opposed as he argued that it would be unjust to force a city whose population at the time was 90% German unwillingly into Poland.
 An impasse emerged at the Paris peace conference with Clemenceau and Wilson supporting the Polish claim to Danzig while Lloyd-George maintained that the city should remain within Germany.
 James Headlam-Morley of the British delegation came up with the compromise of making Danzig into a Free City that would belong to neither Poland nor Germany.
 The Treaty of Versailles imposed the compromise solution of severing Danzig from Germany to become the Free City of Danzig, a city-state in which Poland had certain special rights.